jillesca/AI-Network-Troubleshooting-PoC/README.md

 ## 🛠️ Prepare Demo

+### Requirements

+This demo utilizes Compose V2 for container orchestration, which means you should use `docker compose` instead of `docker-compose`.
+If you haven't already, please [update your Docker client.](https://docs.docker.com/compose/releases/migrate/#how-do-i-switch-to-compose-v2)

 ### 🔑 Environment variables

 Environment variables are injected through the use of [the Makefile on root of the project.](Makefile)